-These sweet, crispy bits of fried yam matchsticks can be an exciting addition to any sandwich, wrap, salad topping, or a snack by itself.
-No matter if you are vegan, vegetarian, or meat-loving, these fixings work with literally everything.
-Be on the lookout for a hand-held matchstick slicer (pictured down below), available online or any kitchen supply store.
-The key to making these is to very briefly (1 to 2 minutes) drop the yams into boiling water to give them an initial cook on the exteriors.
-Then when you fry, the exteriors will get crispier as the interiors become ready.
+Be on the lookout for a hand-held matchstick attachment on a mandolin slicer (pictured down below), available online or any kitchen supply store.
+The key to making fried yam fixings really awesome is to very briefly (1 to 2 minutes) drop the yams into boiling water.
+Doing this gives them an initial cook on the exteriors.
+Then when you fry, the exteriors will get crispier as the interiors become tender.

 • canola oil